croquet/microverse/staging/docs/Tutorial.md

 `layers: ['walk', 'pointer']`

-`translation: [0, -0.75, -10]` A three element array that specifies the location in the world that the card will be placed.
+`translation: [0, -0.75, -10]` A three element array that specifies the location of the card in the world.
+These values are in meters.
+The first element is the x-coordinate, in this case it is 0 so it is in the same x-location as the avatar when it starts.
+The next is the y-coordinate, which indicates its height above 0.
+Croquet sets 0 to be the location of the avatar's camera or eye height, so -0.75 places the center of teh card at -0.75 meters beneath the eye point.
+The last is the z-coordinate which for Croquet and WebGL is defined as a negative value when looking into the screen.
+Thus, -10 will place the card 10 meters away in front of the avatar.

 `scale: [4,4,4]` A three element array that defines how a card will be scaled.
-Cards are usually imported to be contained within a 1x1x1 box for easier management.
+Cards are usually imported or defined to be contained within a 1x1x1 box for easier management.

 `type: 'object'` This defines the nature of the card.
 Some cards are 2D objects, some 3D and there are a number of others.

-`shadow: true` Specifies that this card will be both a recipient and a caster of shadows in the world.
+`shadow: true` Specifies that this card will be both a recipient and a caster of shadows in the world. [note: we will want to seperate recipient and caster into separate flags].

 A full list of card properties will be available at the end of this document.